automationbrew/autobrew-datagen/README.md

 # Automation Brew Data Generation

-This project is currently underdevelopment.
+This project is currently under development.
 As we continue to make progress documentation and new features will be added.